All electronics nowadays are using Printed Circuit Boards (

 Many component suppliers are more focused on fast and mass production, which is not an effective way of component assembly.
 When selecting a component supplier for your printed circuit boards, check their production guidelines.
 This is one of the most crucial parts of the entire production process that is directly related to the effectiveness of the components.

 The production guidelines are usually the core of every successful supplier.
 Of course, component suppliers with long and strict guidelines come with a higher cost, but the quality can be ensured.
 Make sure that they train their new employees as per their guidelines.

 Make sure that they have a policy for replacing a failed component and their services are customer friendly.

 Take your time and investigate, in order to know better the quality inspection scheme they are using.
 You should select a component supplier that can perform in-house testing so it will be easy to find a resolve any issues before the shipment is made.
 Printed circuit board component testing should always be the first priority of your component supplier.

 We will now briefly take a look at the basic quality inspection tools that suppliers should be doing.

 1. Examination By Machines

 This process is usually after the human examination, but sometimes it is the only one.
-Here, machines are using cameras to make a picture comparison of each component in order to ensure its final design.
+Here, machines are using cameras to make a picture comparison of each component in order to ensure their final design.
 This is the easiest way to find a bad assembly component and quickly resolve the problem.

 2. Examination By Humans